MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 |Sandbox| Choose **Exclude sharing with security groups**and leave the **Limit total individuals who can share to** checkbox clear.<br><br>If you want to control the tester users and you need to use a security group, choose **Don't set limits (default)**.|
 |Production|Choose **Don't set limits (default)**.|

-Currently the sharing capabilities are only for canvas apps, but in the future, we might support model-driven apps and Power Automate flows.
+Currently the limit sharing capabilities are for canvas apps only, model-driven apps and Power Automate flows may be supported in the future releases.

-See the following examples of what happens when you activate this feature with different configurations.

-- **Example 1:** Apps that are already in the environment and have been shared with users and security groups continue to work.
-If the Maker tries to share the App with any user or security group, will get an error message until it removes all previous security groups.
-After all groups are removed, the user is allowed to share with specific users without limitation on the number.

-- **Example 2:** Apps that are already in the environment and have been shared with users and security groups continue to work.
-If the Maker tries to share the App with any user or security group, will get an error message until it removes all previous security groups and the number of users that the app is shared with goes below 20.
-For example, if an App is shared with 50 users, when the Maker tries to change the sharing configuration, first would need to remove at least 30 users, and/or any security group, and maintain only a list of 20 users.

 ### Usage insights

 Admins or preconfigured users can stay informed about what’s happening in their Managed Environments.
 These insights contain analytics about top apps, most impactful makers, and inactive resources you can safely clean up.
 These insights are generated and delivered to your mailbox once a week.
 More information: [Usage insights](/power-platform/admin/managed-environment-usage-insights)

 If you're ever wondering which apps are the most popular (with the most runs) or which apps or flows you should consider cleaning, the weekly digest on Managed Environments is helpful.
-Every week the information is aggregated, meaning the information is consolidated from all the Managed Environments you have configured and sent to your email.
+Every week the information is aggregated from all the Managed Environments you have configured and sent to your email.

-Usage insights enable administrators to have a summary view of apps and flows activity in the environments.
-For more in depth analysis, admins can follow the links provided in the email and go directly to the resource.
+Usage insights enable administrators to have a summary view of apps and flows activity in the environments, the links provided in the email also allow directly to the resource for in depth analysis.

 It's common for decentralized IT teams to use this email to inform the different admins of what is happening with their Managed Environment, making recipient management an important task to follow.
 Due to the limited number of recipients you can configure, use an email distribution list, such as [HR_Admins@contoso.com](mailto:HR_Admins@contoso.com)  or [Finance_Admins@contoso.com](mailto:Finance_Admins@contoso.com), and manage the recipients on the distribution list.